radius-project/docs/README.md

 ## ☁ Hosting

-The Project Radius docs are hosted on Azure App Service.
+The Radius docs are hosted on Azure App Service.

 ### Latest docs